What is Mission of Mercy (MoM)?

 You will be among 1,000+ other dental and lay volunteers working in a variety of areas throughout the clinic.
 Large lines of people seeking treatment will form the night prior to the event.
 Know that your time and dedication are going to a great cause — helping to make IndianaMoM a success by providing dental care to those in need!

-The first IndianaMOM event was held April 24-25, 2015 and the second event was May 13-13, 2017.
+The first IndianaMoM event was held in 2015 and the second event was in May 2017.
 Those first two events provide a great example of what to expect at our 2019 event:

 What services are provided?